 Just getting here feels like an adventure.
-At the railway track you must telephone for permission to open the gates and let yourself across: it’s all worth it once you discover this enchanting and rustic Gothick cottage, swathed in rose and jasmine and with pretty arched windows.
-You enter a characterful living room with marbled fireplace, circular dinner table, scattered rugs and arty pictures… no less than five armchairs to flop into and one whole wall jam-packed with books right up to the vaulted ceiling.
-There’s even a grand piano for an intimate sing-a-long, after a dinner cooked up in a kitchen full of old-fashioned charm and brightened by a dresser bursting with an eclectic collection of china.
-With everything on the level, you can just roll into your snug south-facing bedroom, centred on a tri-panelled mahogany bed.
-Early risers will want to make the most of the outdoors and John and Charles – who live nearby in flinty Bramfield Folly – have plenty of suggestions, including the excellent village pub.
+At the railway track you must telephone for permission to open the gates and let yourself across.
+You’ll find a rustic Gothick cottage, swathed in rose and jasmine and with pretty arched windows.
+Inside is jam packed with stuff – books, armchairs, pictures and rugs so it’s not for minimalists and you’re in the countryside so you’ll probably be the sort who doesn’t mind the odd cobweb, especially at such a reasonable price.
+The kitchen and bathroom are old-fashioned and with no frills but are perfectly functional.
+With everything on the level, you can just roll into your south-facing bedroom, centred on a tri-panelled mahogany bed.
+Early risers will want to make the most of the outdoors and Charles – who lives nearby in flinty Bramfield Folly – has plenty of suggestions, including the excellent village pub.
 You’re in a peaceful slice of rolling parkland with a huge natural pond so there’s plenty of space to wander.